mrrebelito/noaa-repository-api-query/README.md

-# Python tool for querying NOAA Institutional Repository JSON API
+# Python tool for querying NOAA Institutional Repository (IR) JSON API

-Once files are downloaded, tool provides a menu to view or individual collections.
+Once files are downloaded, tool provides a menu to view or individual collections as well as download all items from IR.
 All packages used within the files are builtins, with the exception of requests.

 ## Usage